-During the first eight months of fiscal year 2010, the Authority made significant progress in reducing accounts receivable from the government sector.
-As of February 28, 2010, the central government had paid all past due accounts owed as of June 30, 2009 and had an outstanding balance of less than \$37.2 million.
+During the first nine months of fiscal year 2010, the Authority made significant progress in reducing accounts receivable from the government sector.
+As of March 31, 2010, the central government had paid all past due accounts owed as of June 30, 2009 and had an outstanding balance of less than \$45 million.
 Also, the Authority agreed to an informal payment plan with PRASA, one of the public corporations with the largest account balance totaling \$63.3 million, or 26.7% of past due amounts from public corporations, as of June 30, 2009.
 As of December 31, 2009, PRASA's receivable had decreased by \$13.7 million due to weekly payments of \$3.5 million, of which \$2.5 million cover its current weekly energy bill and \$1 million is applied to reduce its past due amounts.
 The Authority expects that PRASA will repay all past due amounts in approximately 18 months.
 As of December 31, 2009, PBA had also reduced the balance of its receivable to \$40.7 million due to a \$25 million payment made in September 2009.

 The Authority has used lines of credit from Government Development Bank for Puerto Rico ("Government Development Bank") and private financial institutions for operational purposes and to finance capital improvements.
-As of December 31, 2009, the Authority had drawn lines of credit with an outstanding principal balance of \$1.3 billion, and had \$285.5 million in further availability under those credit facilities.
-The Authority repaid \$646.4 million of these lines of credit from the proceeds of the issuance of the Series XX Bonds and will repay \$190.7 million of these lines of credit from the proceeds of the Bonds.
-The Authority also expects to repay approximately \$333 million from the expected issuance of additional Power Revenue Bonds during fiscal year 2010.
-See PLAN OF FINANCING.
-The Authority expects this repayment to open up bank capacity for new lines of credit.
-There is no assurance that additional Power Revenue Bonds will be issued or the amount of the lines of credit that will be available.
+As of May 10, 2010, the Authority had drawn lines of credit with an outstanding principal balance of \$388.3 million, and had \$204.7 million in further availability under those credit facilities.
+The Authority expects to reduce these outstanding balances from the proceeds of the Series CCC Bonds and to continue to open up bank capacity for new lines of credit.
+There is no assurance that these additional Power Revenue Bonds will be issued or as to the amount of the lines of credit that will be available.